Enzoic/enzoic-java-client/README.md

 if (response != null) {
     System.out.println("Password is compromised");
     if (response.isRevealedInExposure()) {
-        System.out.println("Password has been revealed in a data breach and has a relative breach frequency of " + Integer.toString(response.relativeExposureFrequency()));
+        System.out.println("Password has been revealed in a data breach " + Integer.toString(response.exposureCount()) +
+            " times and has a relative breach frequency of " + Integer.toString(response.relativeExposureFrequency()));
     }
     else {